Code-Institute-Submissions/monimaj89-Project2resub/README.md

 |14.
 Shrink the search bar | Click on the cross next to the search icon to shrink the search box |![Cross](assets/images/cross.webp)|

 # Bugs
+* The previous submission of my project had problems with displaying the map, the problems were related to my billing account on the Google Cloud platform.
+The map worked on the day I submitted my project and also a month later with a routine site check.
+After receiving the results of my project, the map actually did not load and an error regarding billing account occurred in the console, after clicking on the link provided in error, I was redirected to my account on Google Cloud platform where, clicking on the name of my project, I got information that everything is working fine.
+The map started working immediately and now, on the day I submit my project again, the map also works.

 * Radio button for hotels is coded as checked, but when clicking clear button it will also get cleared.
 For temporary solution reload the page to restore the checked function.

 * Search function works only when choosing from the list, search icon works only to expand the bar, not for search results.